toorop/ovh-cli/README.md

 ## Avalaible commands
-We will consider Linux|MacOs version, just replace *ovh* by *ovh.exe* if you are using Windows.
+We will consider Linux (or MacOS) version, just replace *ovh* by *ovh.exe* if you are using Windows.

 * WORDS in uppercase are variables
 * words in lower cases are parts of the command to be executed.